Arrays and Lists in SQL Server

 Table-valued Parameters

 Let's start with TVPs, since they are the most interesting here.
 As you can see the call overhead for TVP is considerable.
 Almost two seconds for 50 000 integers.
 If you add that to the values on the Timings sheet in single-summary.xls, TVP ends up in a non-descript middle.
 Still better than MANYSELECT and CTE$IL, but overtaken by ITER$CHUNK.
-So that is a really big disappointment?
+So this is a really big disappointment?

 You can view the results of these tests in the sheet Call Overhead ADO.
 There are some new method names here: TVP$NOPK$DT$A, TVP$PK$LIST$B and so on.
 The bit DT means that the TVP was passed as a DataTable, and LIST that it was passed as a List<SqlDataRecord>.
 "Methods" ending in $A are the measurements for the call to ExecuteNonQuery only, whereas $B also includes the time it takes to load the DataTable or the List.